TurtleEngr/xsltunit/doc/example2/README.md

-# XSLT port of the Gilded-Rose Kata
+# Example 2 - XSLT port of the Gilded-Rose Kata

 This is a XSLT 1.0 port of the **Gilded-Rose-Kata**.